 Your Life With Loans After Graduation

 By now, students should have a foundational understanding of federal versus private loans and the advantages and disadvantages of both.
 Even armed with this information, students may still find themselves overwhelmed by debt.
 One of the biggest problems comes from borrowing more than is actually needed, especially from private lenders.
-As of 2014, nearly 14 percent of student end up defaulting on their loans.
+In 2018, some 10 percent of students ended up defaulting on their loans.

-At this rate, students will pay close to an additional $9,500 in interest on top of the principal balance.
+At this rate, students typically end up paying an additional $7,000 or more in interest on top of the principal balance.

 Loan Consolidation: Pros & Cons